dhershman1/pinet/README.md

 Pinet will then go find, and parse the markdown into html to display on your site

+## See It In Action

+You can check out kyanites documentation which is using the pinet templating engine to build its docs.

+Check it out here: https://kyanite.dusty.codes/

 ## Options

 - `title` - `String`: This is the title of the pages for your docs